cite-reader/niced/README.md

 Niced binds TCP ports 69 and 420.

-That's it, that's all it odes.
+That's it, that's all it does.